paddymul/buckaroo/docs/source/articles/related_projects.rst

 #. `AG-Grid <https://www.ag-grid.com/>`_ The most popular high performance JS data table in use.
 Buckaroo is built on top of the open source version of AG-Grid.
 The closed source version offers additional features.
 #. `Finos Perspective table <https://perspective.finos.org/block/?example=streaming>`_ The highest performance JS Table that I have seen.
 Works via a complete rendering engine that writes pixels to a canvas.
 Open source.
+#. `Glide Data grid <https://github.com/glideapps/glide-data-grid>`_  Relatively new.
+Claims to be doing canvas rendering.
+Looks impressive and fast, less features than AG-Grid.
+Developed as a side project from a VC funded pre-revenue company, longterm future isn't certain.

 Why list potential competitors